The EBU recognizes, encourages and supports outstanding technical solutions developed by Member organizations with the Technology & Innovation Award.

 Built as a proof-of-concept, LiveIP Studio became the world's first working IP-based production environment based on open standards.
 It went on to win both the IBC Award and the TVB Award 2016.

-The 2018 Award will be presented at the EBU Technical Assembly in June 2018 at the BBC Media City, Salford, Manchester, UK.
+The 2019 Award will be presented on 13 June at the EBU Technical Assembly 2019 hosted by HRT in Cavtat/Dubrovnik, Croatia.

 What kind of work qualifies for the Award?